biennt/elk-bigip-http-log/README.md

 ```

 On the BIG-IP,
-- Create a pool named elkpool, pointing to the machine running ELK above, destination port is 5140
+- Create a pool named elklog, pointing to the machine running ELK above, destination port is 5140
 - Create an iRule and apply it to the virtual server you want to collect log.
 The content of the irule is below
 ```
 when HTTP_REQUEST {